WEREMSOFT/raylib-wiki-fork/raylib-libc-dependency.md

 | :----: | --------------- | ----------------- |
 | text   | va\_list, va\_start(), vsprintf(), va\_end()   | TextFormat() |
 | utils  | va\_list, va\_start(), vsprintf(), va\_end()   | TraceLog()   |

+Considering the size of raylib, there is not much dependency on *libc*... that's an interesting consideration for embedded devices development where custom *libc* implementations could be used.